 Autumn Hunting

 Already the first questions are probably arising - what is Autumn Hunting?
-The aim of Autumn Hunting is to enter new young hounds to the pack in September and October before the Opening Meet in late October / early November.
-This is a good time of year to find out if your horse is suited to hunting and to introduce him to hounds.
-Autumn Hunting traditionally starts at dawn to avoid the heat of the day.
-There is no formal meet and the tradition is to dress in rat catcher (tweed jackets).
+The aim of Autumn Hunting is to enter new young hounds to the pack in September and October before the Opening Meet in

 The morning normally continues for 2 or 3 hours; it is more sedate than Hunting and a chance to get to know people and to get your horse fit for hunting.